davefelcey/dse-geo-graph/README.md

 # Loading JSON geo-spactial data into DSE Graph to perform geo-spacial queries using Gremlin and DSE Search for indexing

-A key property of some graph data is geo-spacial information and this can often arrive in a Json format.
+A key property of some graph data is geo-spacial information and this can often arrive in a JSON format.
 This example shows how the DSE Graph Loader can be used to load geo-spacial JSON data into DSE Graph.
 It also shows how simple it is to use the DSE Search function to index and perform geo queries against the graph vertices.

 First lets take a look at some input data;